Susan Bernofsky

 Susan Bernofsky (born 1966) is an American translator of German-language literature and author.

+Life and work

-She is best known for bringing the Swiss writer Robert Walser to the attention of the English-speaking world, translating many of his books and writing his biography.
+Susan Bernofsky is best known for bringing the Swiss writer Robert Walser to the attention of the English-speaking world (in a "second wave" after the work of Christopher Middleton), translating many of his books and writing his biography.
 She has also translated several books by Jenny Erpenbeck and Yoko Tawada.
+She holds an MFA in Fiction from Washington University in St. Louis and a PhD in Comparative Literature from Princeton University.
 Her prizes for translation include the 2006 Helen and Kurt Wolff Translation Prize, the 2012 Calw Hermann Hesse Prize, the 2015 Oxford-Weidenfeld Translation Prize, the 2015 Independent Foreign Fiction Prize, and the 2015 Schlegel-Tieck Prize.
 She was also selected for a Guggenheim Fellowship in 2014.
-In 2017 she won the Warwick Prize for Women in Translation for her translation of Memoirs of a Polar Bear by Yoko Tawada.
+In 2017, she won the Warwick Prize for Women in Translation for her translation of Memoirs of a Polar Bear by Yoko Tawada.
 In 2018 she was awarded the MLA's Lois Roth Award for her translation of Go, Went, Gone by Jenny Erpenbeck.
+In 2024, Bernofsky was reported to be working on a translation of Thomas Mann's The Magic Mountain.